-FAMILY LAW CLINIC 190 CHELSEA ST., 2ND FLOOR
+FAMILY LAW CLINIC CENTER FOR LEGAL SERVICES, 2ND FLOOR; 190 CHELSEA ST., SOUTH ROYALTON, VT

 This busy Clinic provides students with many opportunities to appear and argue cases in court on behalf of live clients.
-Students are able to hone their litigation skills by appearing in relief from abuse hearings as well as divorce and parentage cases.
+Students are able to hone their litigation skills by appearing in Relief from Abuse hearings as well as divorce and parentage cases.
 In addition, the Family Law Clinic provides many opportunities for students to interview and counsel clients, and negotiate with opposing counsel/parties.
 The Family Law Clinic contains the Children First!
 Legal Advocacy Project and the Domestic Violence Project.
 The Children First!
 Legal Advocacy Project provides representation to children caught up in high-conflict family law cases in Windsor, Orange, and Washington Counties.
 The Children First!
 Legal Advocacy Project is the only program in Vermont providing free, direct, legal representation to children in these difficult situations.
 The Domestic Violence Project at the South Royalton Legal Clinic provides legal representation to victims of domestic violence.
 We provide representation at Relief from Abuse proceedings, divorce, parentage, and juvenile matters.
-The Family Law Project operates under a three-year grant to provide consultations and representation in divorce and parentage matters.
+Through the Family Law Project, we provide consultations and representation in divorce and parentage matters.